Women entrepreneurs at a networking even in New Delhi. (Photo: Wikimedia Commons)

-Attendees included Mirwais Yasini, First Deputy Speaker of the Parliament, Sayed Ikram, First Secretary of the Parliament, Mir Rahman Rahmani, Chairman of the Economic Commission of the Parliament, and MP Ramazan Jumazada.
-Private sector participants represented FACT, the Afghan Builders’ Association, the Industrialists’ Association, the Fruit Exporters’ Association, the Carpet Exporters’ Guild, the Afghan Chamber, and the Peace Through Business Network – a new women’s association.
+The first meeting brought together 18 MPs, including leading parliamentarians and members of relevant committees, with eight representatives of leading business associations: FACT (the Federation of Afghanistan Craftsmen and Traders), the Afghan Builders’ Association, the Industrialists’ Association, the Fruit Exporters’ Association, the Carpet Exporters’ Guild, the Afghan Chamber, and the Peace Through Business Network – a new women’s association.

-CIPE Deputy Director for Strategic Planning and Programs Andrew Wilson offered welcoming remarks, congratulated the participants on the successful launch of the Business Caucus.
-He remarked that “The promotion of the private sector is critical for creating employment opportunities, economic growth and the development of Afghanistan.”
-He also affirmed CIPE’s support for, and cooperation with, the Business Caucus.
-CIPE Kabul staff – Mohammad Nasib, Mohammad Naim, and Ibrahim Hassan – served as moderators, and talked about CIPE-supported National Business Agenda (NBA) and the effort to create the Caucus.
+“The promotion of the private sector is critical for creating employment opportunities, economic growth and the development of Afghanistan,” said Andrew Wilson, CIPE Deputy Director for Strategic Planning.
+Wilson affirmed CIPE’s support for, and cooperation with, the Business Caucus.
+CIPE Kabul staff – Mohammad Nasib, Mohammad Naim, and Ibrahim Hassan – served as moderators, discussing the CIPE-supported National Business Agenda (NBA) and the effort to create the Caucus.

 By Andrew Wilson and Marc Schleifer